-This landscape was reshaped by the wartime usage.
-Though most of the military bases built on farmland before or during the war have now been decommissioned, most have been redeveloped as for commerce or housing and few have been returned to farmland.
+Wartime usage dramatically reshaped this landscape.
+Though most of the military bases built on farmland have been decommissioned, few have been returned to farmland.
+Most have been redeveloped for commerce or housing.

 The project also identified and recorded three accommodation sites built for the civilian wartime workforce including that at Bishops Park, Bishop's Cleeve.
-Built in 1942 with advice from the Billy Butlin, who had opened his first holiday camp in 1936, it housed the workforce for the nearby Smith's Industries aircraft component factory.
+This site was built in 1942 with advice from the Billy Butlin, who had opened his first holiday camp in 1936.
+It housed the workforce for the nearby Smith's Industries aircraft component factory.

 The site consisted of identical prefabricated bungalows and had a shop, canteen and a dance hall-cum-cinema.
 Married employees were accommodated inside the loop roadways and single employees on the outside.
 The estate was demolished by the 1960s and is currently the site of a business park.

-The project was commissioned in three phases.
+The project took place in three phases.
 The first phase of mapping identified archaeology around the fringes of Gloucester and Cheltenham, within the proposed development areas.
 The second phase recorded archaeology on the northern fringes of Bristol, between Filton and Falfield.
 The third and final phase extended from Falfield up to Moreton Valence.

 The information obtained from the project will contribute significantly to Historic Environment Record (HER) enhancement and development control advice.
 It will also inform advice given by the HERs to the successor of the Environment Stewardship agri-environment scheme.